Digit112/utility/README.md

 ### darray
 Dynamic array implementation.
 Darrays do not automatically perform re-allocation or bound checking.
 They are focused on performance.
 Darrays can be initialized with a given max size and can be resized at any time.
 Appending and removing elements is supported.
 Inserting is not but will be as soon as I need to insert something into a darray.

+### expression
+Binary expression tree implementation.
+Includes the expr class which represents a single node in the tree.
+Leaf nodes hold values (of type T) and the remainder hold operations.
+The evaluate function on a node allows you to get the value of a node from all its children.
+This class is also not totally complete.
+It was originally designed for use with the Voxel game engine but has since been removed.